Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_ADCOMP_wakeup_LK/README.md

   Use a small screw driver and turn it slowly right to the limit.
 - After powering the board LED2 flashes 5 times and turns on permanently.
   This is the indication that the software has started successfully and is now waiting for user interaction.
-- By pressing BUTTON1 the TriCore™ Cpu0 enters *Standby Mode* and gives further control to SCR.
+- By pressing BUTTON1 the TriCore™ Cpu0 enters *standby mode* and gives further control to SCR.
   Now LED1 and LED2 turn off and RTC activity can only be seen on the external LED connected to P33.4 (X2-32).
-  The periodic short HF activations to take the ADC samples in *Standby Mode* can be seen on the external LED connected to P33.1 (X2-29) (if define *ADC_MONITOR_ACTIVE_TIME* is set to *TRUE*).
+  The periodic short HF activations to take the ADC samples in *standby mode* can be seen on the external LED connected to P33.1 (X2-29) (if define *ADC_MONITOR_ACTIVE_TIME* is set to *TRUE*).
 - Use a small screw driver and turn the potentiometer slowly to the left, to increase the voltage level on P33.5.
-- If the configured threshold value `ADC_WAKE_THRESHOLD` is exceeded, a wake-up of the TriCore™ domain from *Standby Mode* is triggered, which is indicated by LED1 turning permanently on and LED1 blinking in RTC interval (same interval as external LED connected to P33.4).
+- If the configured threshold value `ADC_WAKE_THRESHOLD` is exceeded, a wake-up of the TriCore™ domain from *standby mode* is triggered, which is indicated by LED1 turning permanently on and LED1 blinking in RTC interval (same interval as external LED connected to P33.4).
-  As the TriCore™ Cpu0 is now in *Run Mode* the ADCOMP unit is not usable by the SCR the external LED connected to P33.1 (X2-29) stops flashing.
+  As the TriCore™ Cpu0 is now in *run mode* the ADCOMP unit is not usable by the SCR the external LED connected to P33.1 (X2-29) stops flashing.
-- A short press of BUTTON1 causes the TriCore™ Cpu0 to enter *Standby Mode* again, which can be observed by LED1 and LED2 turning off.
+- A short press of BUTTON1 causes the TriCore™ Cpu0 to enter *standby mode* again, which can be observed by LED1 and LED2 turning off.
-  After the next ADC measurement cycle, shown by flashing the external LED connected to P33.1 (X2-29), the TriCore™ Cpu0 returns to *Run Mode* again as the voltage level on P33.5 is still above the threshold.
+  After the next ADC measurement cycle, shown by flashing the external LED connected to P33.1 (X2-29), the TriCore™ Cpu0 returns to *run mode* again as the voltage level on P33.5 is still above the threshold.
 - Now turn the potentiometer slowly to the right (~45°) to decrease the voltage level on P33.5 and press BUTTON1 again.
-- This causes the TriCore™ Cpu0 to enter *Standby Mode* and gives further control back to SCR.
+- This causes the TriCore™ Cpu0 to enter *standby mode* and gives further control back to SCR.
   Now LED1 and LED2 turn off and RTC activity can only be seen on the external LED connected to P33.4 (X2-32).
-  The periodic short HF activations to take the ADC samples in *Standby Mode* can be seen on the external LED connected to P33.1 (X2-29) (if define *ADC_MONITOR_ACTIVE_TIME* is set to *TRUE*).
+  The periodic short HF activations to take the ADC samples in *standby mode* can be seen on the external LED connected to P33.1 (X2-29) (if define *ADC_MONITOR_ACTIVE_TIME* is set to *TRUE*).
-- Pressing the external button connected to P33.12 (X1-04) triggers the *PINB Wake-up* event which causes the TriCore™ domain to exit *Standby Mode*.
+- Pressing the external button connected to P33.12 (X1-04) triggers the *PINB wake-up* event which causes the TriCore™ domain to exit *standby mode*.
 This is indicated by LED2 flashing 3 times and turn on permanently.
 - Now LED1 starts to blink in RTC interval (default 0.2s or 1s if define *RTC_INTERVAL_1S* is set to *TRUE*).
   This is the indication that the software has entered the final endless loop.